googleads/videojs-ima/README.md

 </html>
 ```

-Three imports are required to use the video.js ima moduel, then the standard implementation
+Three imports are required to use the videojs-ima moduel, then the standard implementation
 of video.js with the ima player can be used.
 See the player.js exmaple below.

 ```javascript